We’ve written a book about learning to code

 - Integration with back-end code and 3rd party services like Squarespace, Wordpress and Tumblr

-Get the table of contents and two samples
+Get the table of contents and three samples

 Read the book’s foreword